momina0/SentimentClassifer/README.md

 Sentiment Classifier 🎭

 A deep learning–based sentiment analysis model that classifies  text into Positive, Negative, or Neutral sentiments.

 📋 Overview

 This Sentiment Classifier analyzes social media posts, reviews, or comments and predicts their sentiment polarity.
-The model has been trained and evaluated on a labeled U dataset containing diverse expressions, slang, and social text patterns.
+The model has been trained and evaluated on a labeled  dataset containing diverse expressions, slang, and social text patterns.

 ✨ Features